-- Indirect searches: Searches not directly targeting Partoo
+- Indirect searches: Searches not directly targeting your brand

-- Direct searches: Searches clearly mentioning our brand
+- Direct searches: Searches clearly mentioning your brand

-- Itinerary requests: Internet users clicking on the “Directions” button to get itinerary from google maps
+- Itinerary requests: Internet users clicking on the “Directions” button from google maps

-- Phone calls: People calling from the phone number on your Google My Business’s listing
+- Phone calls: People calling from the phone number on your Google My Business’ listing

 - Click on the website: How many people clicked on your website pages.